jcs-custom/jcs-appimage-installer/Law Faculty/README.md

 - **No need to manually install dozens of applications one by one**
 - **Use lightweight Linux software to extend the useful life of existing hardware**

-Overview:
-Install Lubuntu OS on your SSD or HDD on your own (go to YouTube search: how to install Lubuntu) after you have SSD/HDD with Lubuntu installed then open firefox browser to download our installer (JCS-Law-Faculty-Student-V1-final.AppImage) and double click it to run it.

 ---

 ## JCS - Law Faculty Students Installer

-Our installer will automatically check the system and install the required applications only by double click it.

 ### It will install all of these apps at once:

 1. ONLYOFFICE	(Word processing, spreadsheets, presentations and document creation)
 2. WPS Office	(Word processing, spreadsheets, presentations and document creation)
 3. Joplin	(application to create multiple types of notes, reminders, and alarms)
 4. Obsidian	(powerful knowledge base that works on top of a local folder of plain text Markdown files)